-- 9. Any release of information, including to other Australian Government, industry and foreign government systems, is to be compliant with DSPF Principle 10 Assessing and Protecting Official Information and DSPF Principle 15 Foreign Release of Official Information. - 10.
-The release of classified material includes the presentation of briefings or demonstrations using the SIE that include the display of classified software or information.
+9. Any release of information, including to other Australian Government, industry and foreign government systems, is to be compliant with DSPF Principle 10 - Classification and Protection of Official Information and DSPF Principle 15 - Foreign Release of Official Information.

+10. The release of classified material includes the presentation of briefings or demonstrations using the SIE that include the display of classified software or information.